 The latest and greatest.
 Chris plays the Great American songbook, with a few originals along the way that push the envelope and a swinging groove to die for.
 Featuring: Paul English, Skip Nallia, Glen Ackerman, Anthony Sapp, Bill Murry, Joel Fulgham, Robert Aguilar, Vernon Daniels, Andre Hayward, Warren Sneed, Seth Paynter, Ken easton, and Greg Petito.
-Scheduled for release in January 2012, but available now at the label's website.

 An eclectic batch of 3 vocal and 9 instrumental tunes.
 Classics, re-imagined as Latin jazz groove machines, Steely Dan-ish, funkyness, moody re-harmonized Disney themes, clever lyrics, spiritual wisdom, sophisticated, yet accessible arrangements, amazing musicianship, stellar sound… in short, this is Chris’ masterpiece.
 Decked out with Mark Piszczek’s lush horn arrangements and a fantastic band.
 Featuring: Glen Ackerman, Guillermo Reza, James Metcalfe, Woody Witt, Andrew Lienhard, Joel Fulgham, Carol Morgan, Warren Sneed, Will Cruz, Texas Johnny Boy, Bernard Pierre, and Thomas Hulten.